fastlane/docs/docs/actions/add_git_tag.md

 - `grouping` is just to keep your tags organised under one 'folder', defaults to 'builds'
 - `lane` is the name of the current fastlane lane
 - `prefix` is anything you want to stick in front of the version number, e.g. 'v'
+- `postfix` is anything you want to stick at the end of the version number, e.g. '-RC1'
 - `build_number` is the build number, which defaults to the value emitted by the `increment_build_number` action For example for build 1234 in the 'appstore' lane it will tag the commit with `builds/appstore/1234`